cm-edu-tech/course_flyer/README.md

 ## Grabbing a Course Flyer

 Before starting, check if the JSON information for that course exists in the repository under `static/courses`.
-If it doesn't, refer to **Making a Course Flyer**.
+If it doesn't, refer to **Adding a Course Flyer**.

 First, note the following parameters.